setms/book/docs/requirements/digest/elicitation.md

 ## Techniques

 **Elicitation** is the process of identifying the needs and constraints of the various stakeholders.
+It focuses on how they do their work and how the system helps support that work.
 For any given project, you'll probably need to use more than one of the following elicitation techniques:

 - Identify events.